 Good hygiene and social distancing (also called physical distancing), are the best defences against COVID-19.

-It is important that you talk to your doctor or pharmacy about getting a flu jab as soon as it is available.
+It is important that you talk to your doctor or pharmacy about getting both the COVID-19 jab and flu jab as soon as they are available.

 Practical tips for social (physical) distancing